Lophtix8/CDIO/docs/Project_plan.md

 The project will be divided in to tree (possibly overlapping) phases.
 The "Build and setup phase", the "Material simulation phase" and the "Data analysis and plotting phase".
 These are also depicted in the program schematic.

 ### Milestones
+A few of the milestones in the project are listed below, with reservation to add more, or change eisting ones further on in the project.
+- Inputting a config-file and getting an output in the form of a supercell,
-- Simulating a tear in a bulk material
+- simulating a tear in a bulk material and
-- Finishing the finale report
+- finishing the final report

 ### Backlog
 Below is a list of the backlog for the project, divided into epics, and some of their stories.
 Each story will be divided into tasks which are left as undetermined at this stage of the project.
 The stories are only outlined, with reservation to changes further ahead in the project.